Design and Best Practices

 After all, while transaction B had a current view of the situation the first time around, the view of transaction A became out-of-date.

-By default, the watcher only iterates if any values read by a watcher transaction has changed.
+By default, the watcher only iterates if any keys read by a watcher transaction has been written.
 This may take an arbitrary amount of time (including infinite amount), hence we can “force” the watcher loop to go to its next iteration via two methods.
 A default timeout can be set either upon initiation:

 for watcher in etcd3.watcher(timeout=60):